anubra266/pill-pity/README.md

 So I added short form props; `patFill` and `patOpacity`.
 Well then I thought, that's not enough, Let's just make it *easiest*🙃 after all.

-Trust me you're not seeing yet.
+Trust me you're not seeing it yet.
 But damn, I'm the laziest thing I know, so I said "tune it up", just a little more, and it became `pill` and `pity`😂
 And there it was; the name staring back at me.✨

 I hope you enjoyed the story, but all I was trying to say is; **all six props are accepted**.
 And they override themselves in the order they are provided.